maximilien/musings/blogs/ai/4/outline.md

 - A software stack is the collection of libraries and services used to build a solution
 - For any given problem, there are many possible choices
+- Is there an optimal choice for each problem?
+- Surely one stack does not fit all solutions to all problems?

 ### The Default Stack Problem

 - People tend to use their default/familiar stack
 - Is this the right approach?
+Is this the right choice?
 - Are some stacks better suited for certain problems than others?

 ### The Current Landscape

 - Python stacks have become the default choice for AI solutions
-- But other stacks are possible and sometimes preferable
+- But other stacks are possible and sometimes preferable in my experience
 - **Core argument: The choice of the correct stack is key to long-term success**
 - AI coding agents make exploring unfamiliar stacks easier than ever before